McFuzzykins/The-Medicine-Isnt-Working/README.md

 Bloom Effect on hit from Enemies
 Starting to implement state machine for Enemies
 Psychosis Meter has gradual decay, Post-Processing Effects tied to it show gradual change

+11/14/2023:
+New Start Menu with Settings Sub-Menu implemented
+New Textures and imported assets from a free Horror Hospital pack in the Unity Asset Store
+Loss Screen allows for Replay